 - Place a small amount of Cheerios at a time into the frosting.

-- Cover them completely with the powdered sugar, flipping them over a couple of times with a fork or toothpick.
+- Cover them completely with the powdered sugar, flipping them over a couple of times with toothpick.

-- Take each Cheerio out individually using a fork or toothpicks and allow excess frosting to drip off.
+- Take each Cheerio out individually using a toothpick and allow excess frosting to drip off.

-- Melt the chocolate chips either on the stovetop on low heat or in the microwave, stirring often until chocolate is smooth.
+Melt the chocolate chips either on the stovetop on low to medium heat or in the microwave, stirring often until chocolate is smooth.

-- Place a small amount of Cheerios into the melted chocolate and flip them over a couple of times, using a fork or toothpick, to completely cover them in the chocolate.
+- Place a small amount of Cheerios into the melted chocolate and flip them over a couple of times, using a toothpick, to completely cover them in the chocolate.

-- Take each Cheerio out individually using a fork or toothpicks and let the excess chocolate drip off.
+- Take each Cheerio out individually using a toothpick and let the excess chocolate drip off.

-- Place the Cheerios onto a covered plate.
-(For easy clean up cover your plate with parchment paper, wax paper or foil.)
+- Place the Cheerios onto a baking sheet or large plate covered with parchment paper or foil.